-Directors are expected to participate in all meetings of the Board and each Committee on which he serves.
-Except as described below, during each director's term of office in 2017, such director attended no less than 75% of the meetings held by the Board and each Committee on which he served.
-Mr. Rosen did not participate in the Compensation Committee meeting held last year due to extraordinary circumstances.
+Directors are expected to participate in all meetings of the Board and each Committee on which he or she serves.
+In 2018, the Board held 15 meetings, the Audit Committee held 18 meetings, and the Compensation Committee and Governance Committee each held three meetings.
+Each director attended no less than 75% of the meetings held by the Board and each Committee on which he served in 2018, except that Messrs.
+Rosen and Sagansky each participated in two of the three Compensation Committee meetings.